 4. Apply to residency using the Electronic Residency Application System – ERAS:

 The Electronic Residency Application System (ERAS) is an electronic system that allows candidates to apply to the different residencies (internal medicine, pediatrics, family medicine, emergency medicine, etc.) provided by the American Medical Association (AMA).
 The best recommendation is to obtain the ECFMG certification before the ERAS application date, although it is not mandatory.
-Programs will require an ECFMG certificate before the rank order list deadline.
-However, some programs may filter out applicants who do not have an ECFMG certificate at the time of application.
+However, programs will require an ECFMG certificate before the rank order list deadline.
+Some programs may filter out applicants who do not have an ECFMG certificate at the time of application.
 Since the competition is so high, it is recommended to get the certificate before the application is submitted.
 The ERAS application portal usually opens in September each year.
 More information will be provided in the following posts.

 5. Attend residency interviews: